 Contribution to such objectives was determined by either (i) products and services sustainability indicators which may have included the percentage of revenue derived from providing products and/or services that contributed to the relevant sustainable objective, such as a company producing solar panels or clean energy technology that met the Investment Manager's proprietary thresholds contributing to climate risk mitigation.
-The current percentage of revenue is set at a minimum of 20% and the entire holding in the company is considered a sustainable investment; or (ii) being an operational peer group leader contributing to the relevant objective.
-Being a peer group leader is defined as scoring in the top 20% relative to peers on total waste impact contributes to a transition to a circular economy.
+The current percentage of revenue is set at a minimum of 20% and the entire holding in the company is considered a sustainable investment; or (ii) being an operational peer group leader contributing to he relevant objective.
+Being a peer group leader is defined as scoring in the top 20% relative to peers based on certain operational sustainability indicators.
+For example, scoring in the top 20% relative to peers on total waste impact contributes to a transition to a circular economy.

 The actual contribution to such objectives may be understood by considering the actual % of assets allocated to sustainable investments for the reference period.
 The Sub-Fund was required to invest 10% in sustainable investments.
 At no time during the period did the Sub-Fund hold sustainable investments below its committed minimum.
-At the end of the reference period, 59.69% of its assets were sustainable investments.
+At the end of the reference period, 55.49% of its assets were sustainable investments.